yeaminstudent5598/roktokhoj-client-side/README.md

 # RoktoKhoj - Blood Donation Application

 ## Description
-RoktoKhoj is a web platform designed to connect blood donors with people in need of blood donations.
-The application allows users to register as donors, create and manage donation requests, and interact with others for donation purposes.
-It aims to promote seamless and efficient blood donation in the community.
+RoktoKhoj is a blood donation platform designed to connect donors and recipients efficiently.
+The website helps individuals find nearby blood donors, create donation requests, and manage their donations.
+It also aims to facilitate the process for healthcare organizations and hospitals by offering an intuitive interface for managing blood requests.

+## Live Website
+You can visit the live version of RoktoKhoj at: [https://roktoKhoj.com](https://roktoKhoj.com)

+## Admin Credentials
+- **Username**: admin@roktoKhoj.com
+- **Password**: admin123

 ## Features
-- **User Registration**: Donors can sign up and manage their profiles.
+- **User Registration & Authentication**: Users can sign up as donors or requesters and manage their profiles securely.
-- **User Authentication**: Secure login and registration for donors, admins, and volunteers.
-- **Donation Requests**: Donors can view, create, and manage donation requests.
+- **Donation Requests**: Donors can create, view, and manage donation requests to help patients in need.
-- **Admin Dashboard**: Admins have full control over users, donation requests, and content.
+- **Admin Dashboard**: Admins can monitor users, donation requests, and overall system activity.
-- **Role-based Access**: Different roles for admins, donors, and volunteers with specific privileges.
+- **Role-based Access**: Different access levels for donors, requesters, and admins to ensure smooth management.
-- **CRUD Operations**: Implemented for donation requests, blogs, and user management.
-- **Content Management**: Admins can add, edit, and manage blog posts.
+- **CRUD Operations**: Admins can add, edit, and delete donation requests and manage user accounts.
+- **Real-time Notifications**: Users and admins receive updates about donation status and requests.
+- **Search & Filter**: Users can search for blood donations based on location, blood type, and urgency.
+- **Stripe Integration**: Donors can contribute funds to support healthcare organizations using Stripe.
-- **Responsive Design**: Optimized for mobile, tablet, and desktop devices.
+- **Responsive Design**: The application is optimized for both mobile and desktop devices.
-- **Sweet Alerts**: Displayed for all CRUD operations and successful login/signup.
-- **Pagination & Filtering**: Available for donation requests and user data.
+- **Security**: JWT (JSON Web Token) authentication for secure and private access to donor data.
-- **Stripe Integration**: Allows users to donate funds to help organizations.
-- **JWT Authentication**: For protecting private routes and APIs.

 ## Installation